manticoresoftware/manticoresearch/manual/Installation/Old_linuxes.md

 # Via Homebrew in old Linuxes

-Manticore team usually doesn't provide new version packages for old Linuxes (after EOL).
+Manticore team usually doesn't provide new version packages for old Linuxes (after end of life).
 If:
-1. you are still using such
+1. you are still using one
-2. and you can't find official .deb / .apt packages on https://repo.manticoresearch.com/
+2. and you can't find an official `.deb` / `.apt` package on https://repo.manticoresearch.com/

-You can try to use [Homebrew](https://brew.sh/) for installing Manticore Search:
+you can try to use [Homebrew](https://brew.sh/) for installing Manticore Search:

 ```bash
 brew install manticoresearch